GMLC-TDC/HELICS/docs/apps/Tracer.md

 allowed options:

 command line only:
   -? [ --help ]                 produce help message
   -v [ --version ]              display a version string --config-file arg             specify a configuration file to use

 configuration:
   --stop arg                    the time to stop recording --tags arg                    tags to record, this argument may be specified any
                                 number of times
   --endpoints arg               endpoints to capture, this argument may be specified
                                     multiple time
   --sourceclone arg             existing endpoints to capture generated packets from,
                                     this argument may be specified multiple time --destclone arg               existing endpoints to capture all packets with the specified endpoint as a destination, this argument may be specified multiple time --clone arg                   existing endpoints to clone all packets to and from --capture arg                 capture all the publications of a particular federate capture="fed1;fed2"  supports multiple arguments or a
                                 semicolon/comma separated list
   -o [ --output ] arg           the output file for recording the data --mapfile arg                 write progress to a memory mapped file

 federate configuration
-  -b [ --broker ] arg    address of the broker to connect -n [ --name ] arg      name of the player federate --corename arg         the name of the core to create or find -c [ --core ] arg      type of the core to connect to --offset arg           the offset of the time steps --period arg           the period of the federate --timedelta arg        the time delta of the federate -i [ --coreinit ] arg  the core initialization string --inputdelay arg       the input delay on incoming communication of the
+  -b [ --broker ] arg           address of the broker to connect -n [ --name ] arg             name of the player federate --corename arg                the name of the core to create or find -c [ --core ] arg             type of the core to connect to --offset arg           the offset of the time steps --period arg           the period of the federate --timedelta arg        the time delta of the federate -i [ --coreinitstring ] arg  the core initialization string --inputdelay arg       the input delay on incoming communication of the
                          federate
   --outputdelay arg      the output delay for outgoing communication of the